Banging Toolbox

 On cutting angles.

-If you plan on cutting a lot of different angles, look for a jigsaw that has a bevel adjustment feature.
+If you plan on cutting a lot of different angles, look for a jigsaw with a bevel adjustment feature.
 This lets you cut at different angles without having to do a lot of guesswork.

 On cutting hardwood.